-How to wake up to spring
+Wake up to spring

-Despite the odd biting wind (why am I always on a touchline when this happens?), it feels like we can pretty confidently say spring has now well and truly arrived.
+It feels like we can pretty confidently say spring has now well and truly arrived.
 Transition dressing has become a thing – coat or no coat, tights or bare legs, boots or trainers – getting up in the morning is feeling slightly less tortuous (which is a good thing because it’s taking sooo long to decide what to wear) and sticky toffee pudding doesn’t feel like a daily need anymore.
 In fact, you might even be contemplating pulling on some Lycra.
 For, in seasonal terms, now is the new year.
 “Spring is the perfect time for new year’s resolutions,” says Chalford-based yoga teacher and life coach Claire Beeley (who in January provided pearls of wisdom about how to survive winter).
 “In many Eastern calendars this is the new year, not January.”
 So, what’s the best way to seize this moment and wring out what we can from the season?
 Over to you Claire.

 Wake up the bear – quietly